kylefernandadams/box-ui-elements-lwc/README.md

 5. Manual create a folder from a given sample record
 6. Open the source from this repo in VS Code.
-7. Create a [JWT Box App](https://developer.box.com/guides/authentication/jwt/) with Client Credentials Auth
+7. Create a [Custom Box App](https://developer.box.com/guides/authentication/client-credentials/) with Client Credentials Auth
 8. In Salesforce Setup, go to Custom Metadata Types and create a new record for Box Client Credentials Grant.
    > Note: This will use the client id and client secret from the previous step.
 9. In VS Code, use the cmd+shift+p shortcut and select SFDX: Authorize Org